Dog Diarrhea – Causes and Solution For Diarrhea in Dogs

 It is important to consume the same amount of fluids as the volume that has been lost in order to prevent dehydration.

 If your dog has a couple runny poops, omitting water for a bit is ok (for EARLY onset diarrhea).
 To stop diarrhea, before it progresses to secondary severe diarrhea.
-Intravenous may be needed If the diarrhea has turned secondary and is coming out as fast as you put fluids in.
+Intravenous fluids may be needed If the diarrhea has turned secondary and is coming out as fast as you put fluids in.
 DO NOT OMIT water on a dog with uncontrolled severe diarrhea.